ONSdigital/csvcubed/external-docs/docs/quick-start/linking-data.md

 Linking data is what turns 4☆ data into [5☆ linked data](https://5stardata.info/en/).
 This guide will help users create their first linked data where your data reuses standard definitions.

-## A transcribed audio screencast convering the contents of this page
+## A transcribed audio screencast covering the contents of this page

 <iframe src="https://share.descript.com/embed/WJeFEHVvAom" width="640" height="360" frameborder="0" allowfullscreen></iframe>